Restricted Parties & Countries of Concern

-- “Comprehensive” – Virtually all interactions and activities are prohibited, including exporting to, importing from, financial transactions of any kind, and/or providing services of any kind.
-While essentially all interactions with comprehensively sanctioned countries are prohibited, there is an exception for informational materials that allows certain transactions to occur.
+- “Comprehensive” – Virtually all interactions and activities are prohibited, including exporting to, importing from, financial transactions of any kind, and/or providing services of any kind, without an authorized export license.

 - “Limited” – Under limited sanctions programs only some activities (e.g., importation of items) are prohibited.

 - “Regime or List-Based” – Regime or List-Based sanctions are targeted against specific individuals or are targeted against specific groups of people usually associated with a governmental body or regime.